keithbsmiley-other/emilysite/_posts/2021-3-11-super-bullshit.md

 [^1]:	When you google “list of superfoods” you can get a list as short as 5 items to as long as 25-30.
 Mostly because superfoods can simply be boiled down to most fruits and vegetables.
 That list can go on and on and on and on and…well, you get my point.

 [^2]:	There are three different ways to see the term “organic” on a food label.
-1. 100% organic means the product is made of only organic ingredients.
-2. Organic means the product contains 95% or more organic ingredients.
-3. Made with Organic Ingredients means the products contains 70% or more organic ingredients.
+1. "100% Organic" means the product is made of only organic ingredients.
+2. "Organic" means the product contains 95% or more organic ingredients.
+3. "Made with Organic Ingredients" means the products contains 70% or more organic ingredients.
 Meaning 30% of the ingredients do not meet the “organic” standards.

 	The term “natural” can appear on literally any food label as it is not regulated by the FDA.

 	The term “grass-fed” means that the animal consumed grass versus grain or corn, however they’re not governmental regulation on how much or how often.

-	The term “cage-free” means the chickens *could have* roamed outside of a cage, doesn’t necessarily mean they did or how often they did.
+	The term “cage-free” means the chickens *could have* roamed outside of a cage-- doesn’t necessarily mean they did or how often they did.

 	And finally, “pasture-raised” means the animal spent time on a pasture or outdoors for some amount of time, but again, it’s not regulated how long or how often.